bizzission/fxp-security/README.md

 About
 -----

-Sonatra Security is a [sonatra](https://github.com/sonatra) initiative.
+Fxp Security is a [François Pluchino](https://github.com/francoispluchino) initiative.
-See also the list of [contributors](https://github.com/sonatra/sonatra-security/graphs/contributors).
+See also the list of [contributors](https://github.com/fxpio/fxp-security/graphs/contributors).

 Reporting an issue or a feature request
 ---------------------------------------

-Issues and feature requests are tracked in the [Github issue tracker](https://github.com/sonatra/sonatra-security/issues).
+Issues and feature requests are tracked in the [Github issue tracker](https://github.com/fxpio/fxp-security/issues).